Maldives

 Hawksbill turtle.

-The Maldives has no shortage of amazing hotels.
-We chose the Hurawalhi hotel over others for several reasons: it has a very healthy house reef, it has over-the-water bungalows, it’s an all-adult resort, and it has an underwater restaurant.
+The Maldives has no shortage of amazing hotels competing for attention.
+We chose the Hurawalhi hotel over many others for several important reasons: it has a very healthy house reef, it has over-the-water bungalows, it’s an all-adult resort (which we appreciate), and it has an underwater restaurant.
 That’s right — the hotel has a restaurant that is truly underwater, named “5.8” because the dining room sits 5.8 meters below sea level.
-There are only a few restaurants like this in the world, and we were thrilled to give it a try today!
+There are only a handful of restaurants like this in the entire world, and we were thrilled to give it a try today!

-As we were led down the spiral stairs to the restaurant, our host explained that the walls and ceiling are made of five inch (13 cm) thick acrylic.
-We learned that local scuba diving instructors clean the outer surface of this transparent shell daily to ensure that each of the 8 tables offers an amazing view of the surrounding sea life.
-Arriving in the dining room, we had to admit that the view was truly stunning.
-Once we were seated, we were given a one-page guide to help us identify the fish that were swimming among the coral just outside.
+As we were led down the spiral stairs to the restaurant, our host explained that the walls and ceiling are made of five inch (13 cm) thick acrylic to withstand the water pressure.
+We learned that local scuba diving instructors clean the outer surface of this transparent shell daily to ensure that each of the 8 tables offers an amazing, unobstructed view of the surrounding sea life.
+Arriving in the dining room, we had to admit that the view was truly stunning and almost surreal.
+Once we were seated at our table, we were given a helpful one-page guide to help us identify the fish that were swimming among the coral just outside.
+It was like watching an aquarium from the inside.

-The five-course meal was a gastronomic delight.
-We selected a combination of dishes from the seafood menu and the vegetarian menu, and each item was beautifully presented.
-Our favorite was the pan-seared red mullet, cooked in a saffron, turmeric, and coconut broth, served atop a dashi bean puree, and garnished with a sweet potato crisp cleverly cut in the shape of a fish skeleton.
+The five-course meal was an absolute gastronomic delight.
+We selected a carefully considered combination of dishes from the seafood menu and the vegetarian menu, and each item was beautifully presented like a work of art.
+Our favorite was the pan-seared red mullet, cooked perfectly in a fragrant saffron, turmeric, and coconut broth, served atop a delicate dashi bean puree, and garnished with a sweet potato crisp cleverly cut in the shape of a fish skeleton.
 That made us chuckle!
-The entire meal was equally creative and skillfully executed.
-Though the dishes were not large, we came away satisfied and very happy with the magical experience of dining underwater.
+The entire meal was equally creative and skillfully executed by talented chefs.
+Though the dishes were not large in portion size, we came away satisfied and very happy with the magical experience of dining underwater.
+It’s not something we’ll forget anytime soon.

 The reef visible from our table.